cadusouza1/meanie/README.md

 *The means to an end*

 ## Introduction
 **Meanie** is a simple command-line tool written in C that computes common means (arithmetic, geometric, etc.) of numbers provided via standard input.
 It's a handy utility for quick statistical calculations directly from your terminal.

-**Note:** Future versions will support additional means and command-line switches to enhance user experience.

-## Features
-- Calculates common means:
-  - Arithmetic Mean
-  - Geometric Mean
-  - Harmonic Mean
-  - Weighted Arithmetic Mean
-  - Median

 ## Installation